-The draft plan was released for public review on January 9th.
-More information is listed below about public events where City staff will be showcasing the action plan, and links to review and comment on the draft document.
+The draft plan was released for public review on January 9th and public comments were accepted through February 10th.
+More information is listed below about public events where City staff showcased the action plan and links to review the draft document.
 You can also read the press release announcing the draft plan.

 How can I get involved?

 Here are some easy ways for residents and visitors to help us make the City a safer place and achieve our Vision Zero goal:

 - Report safety concerns using the form and map below to help us to identify and resolve problem areas

 - Check back here for more ways to take part, and share this page with family, friends, and neighbors!